-prod: Something happened with the style and now body text is not indented.
-I’m afraid I’m not sure how to fix this
+fixed

+9

 Error Handling

 Rust’s commitment to reliability extends to error handling.
 Errors are a fact of life in software, so Rust has a number of features for handling situations in which something goes wrong.
-In many cases, Rust will require you to acknowledge the possibility of an error occurring and take some action before your code will compile.
-This makes your program more robust by ensuring that you won’t only discover errors after you’ve deployed your code to production.
+In many cases, Rust requires you to acknowledge the possibility of an error occurring and take some action before your code will compile.
+This requirement makes your program more robust by ensuring that you’ll discover errors and handle them appropriately before you’ve deployed your code to production!

 Rust groups errors into two major categories: recoverable and unrecoverable errors.
-Recoverable errors are situations when it’s usually reasonable to report the problem to the user and retry the operation, like a file not being found.
+Recoverable errors are situations in which it’s reasonable to report the problem to the user and retry the operation, like a file not found error.
 Unrecoverable errors are always symptoms of bugs, like trying to access a location beyond the end of an array.

-Most languages don’t distinguish between the two kinds of errors, and handle both in the same way using mechanisms like exceptions.
+Most languages don’t distinguish between these two kinds of errors and handle both in the same way using mechanisms like exceptions.
 Rust doesn’t have exceptions.
 Instead, it has the value Result<T, E> for recoverable errors and the panic! macro that stops execution when it encounters unrecoverable errors.
-This chapter will cover calling panic! first, then talk about returning Result<T, E> values.
-Finally, we’ll discuss considerations to take into account when deciding whether to try to recover from an error or to stop execution.
+This chapter covers calling panic! first and then talks about returning Result<T, E> values.
+Additionally, we’ll explore considerations to take into account when deciding whether to try to recover from an error or to stop execution.

 Unrecoverable Errors with panic!

-Sometimes, bad things happen, and there’s nothing that you can do about it.
-For these cases, Rust has the panic! macro.
-When this macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
-The most common situation this occurs in is when a bug of some kind has been detected and it’s not clear to the programmer how to handle the error.
+Sometimes, bad things happen in your code, and there’s nothing you can do about it.
+In these cases, Rust has the panic! macro.
+When the panic! macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
+The most common situation this occurs in is when a bug of some kind has been detected, and it’s not clear to the programmer how to handle the error.

 PROD: START BOX

-Unwinding the Stack Versus Aborting on Panic
+Unwinding the Stack or Aborting in Response to a panic!

-By default, when a panic! occurs, the program starts unwinding, which means Rust walks back up the stack and cleans up the data from each function it encounters, but this walking and cleanup is a lot of work.
+By default, when a panic! occurs, the program starts unwinding, which means Rust walks back up the stack and cleans up the data from each function it encounters.
+But this walking back and cleanup is a lot of work.
 The alternative is to immediately abort, which ends the program without cleaning up.
 Memory that the program was using will then need to be cleaned up by the operating system.
-If in your project you need to make the resulting binary as small as possible, you can switch from unwinding to aborting on panic by adding panic = 'abort' to the appropriate [profile] sections in your Cargo.toml.
-For example, if you want to abort on panic in release mode:
+If in your project you need to make the resulting binary as small as possible, you can switch from unwinding to aborting on panic by adding panic = 'abort' to the appropriate [profile] sections in your Cargo.toml file.
+For example, if you want to abort on panic in release mode, add this:

 [profile.release]